Skip to content

 $newLocation = $this->locationService->createLocation($contentInfo, $locationCreateStruct);

-LocationCreateStruct must receive the parent Location ID.
-It sets the parentLocationId property of the new Location.
+LocationCreateStruct must receive the parent location ID.
+It sets the parentLocationId property of the new location.

 1